 One perception I had was that since I never saw my parents fight growing up I thought love does not fight.
 I became silently resentful instead.Wow, like that was any better!

 I had another perception of love that I was way off on.
 I am adopted.
 My belief was that my birth mother was weak and selfish and she didn’t love me because she gave me up.
 That was the story I told myself and I believed it.
-Years later, when I volunteered at CareNet Pregnancy Resource Center, I had the opportunity to speak to a young lady in the same situation who was weak, scared, and selfish and did not love her baby who because she was going to give it up.
-So I went to talk to her.
-She shared with me about how she participated in an open adoption by choosing her babies adoptive parents.
+Years later, when I volunteered at CareNet Pregnancy Resource Center, I had the opportunity to speak to a young lady in the same situation.
+Before I met her, I told myself she was just like my birth mother: weak, scared, selfish, and did not love her baby because she was going to give her baby up.
+When I went to talk to her she shared with me about how she participated in an open adoption by choosing her babies adoptive parents.
 She told me that she secretly named the baby Mattie.
 When the day came for her to give birth the three of them gathered together and when the child was born the new mother to be whispered, “Do you mind if we name the baby Mattie?”
 Later the new parents called this young lady up and told her that because she had given them life now they wanted to give her life by paying for her college.
 Now that’s a miracle.

 This story was so powerful to me because it changed my perception about my birth mother.
 I had believed she was weak, selfish and unloving.
 In reality, I now believe she was really courageous and loving.
-My birth mom gave me life.
+My birth mother loved me because she choose to give me life.